Compendium of Theoretical Meteorology

 1 Introduction

-The reader should find answers to questions like
+The reader should find answers to questions such as

-Dynamics, radiation, cloud microphysics and numerical science are covered.
-In part I the physical basics that are important for understanding the atmosphere are compiled.
-In part II an attempt is made to put together a system of equations that describes all processes in the atmosphere.
-The basic knowledge gained is then applied to specific areas of atmospheric theory.
-In part III, theoretical tools are prepared for the treatment of air flows in a planetary atmosphere, which is referred to as dynamics.
-In the following part IV this theory is applied to concrete atmospheric and oceanic problems.
-In contrast to this, part V deals with the additional areas of radiation and cloud microphysics.
-Numerical problems are discussed in the sixth part.
-In the seventh part a dynamic core is developed.
-Mathematical basics are explained in the appendix.
+The scope includes dynamics, radiation, cloud microphysics, and numerical methods.
+Part I assembles the physical foundations needed to understand the atmosphere.
+Part II attempts to compile a system of equations that describes all atmospheric processes.
+The collected foundational knowledge is then applied to concrete subfields of atmospheric theory.
+Part III prepares theoretical tools for the treatment of air flows in a planetary atmosphere – the field referred to as dynamics.
+The following Part IV applies this theory to specific atmospheric and oceanic problems.
+By contrast, Part V addresses the additional domains of radiation and cloud microphysics.
+Numerical problems are treated in the sixth part.
+The seventh develops a dynamical core.
+Mathematical foundations are worked through in the appendix.

 The SI system is used as the system of units.